-We evaluate the performance of our reportable segments based primarily on operating income.
 Notwithstanding the foregoing, the reported segment operating income for ALT and HGC represents incremental costs for managing these segments as part of their sister segments (HGP for ALT and NLEX for HGC).
 As such, the reported operating income for ALT and HGC does not represent their true standalone contribution, as we do not attempt to allocate existing fixed divisional overhead costs of the sister divisions to the newer segments.
 Similarly, corporate overhead cost is not allocated to the operating divisions for management reporting purposes.
 Further, we do not utilize segmented asset information to evaluate the performance of our reportable segments and do not include intercompany transfers between segments for management reporting purposes.

-The following table sets forth operating income information for the Company's reportable segments (in thousands):
+The following table sets forth certain financial information for the Company's reportable segments (in thousands):